 Placement in all AP, Dual Enrollment, and Honors courses is determined by grades, standardized test scores, and teacher recommendation.
 AP, Dual, and Honors courses are weighted for class ranking.
 Fayette Academy offers 6 Advanced Placement courses, 2 Dual Enrollment courses, and 11 Honors courses.

 Fayette Academy’s College Profile explains the coursework, grading scale, and graduation requirements at the Academy.
 The profile also provides a summary of the class scores, including GPA, ACT, and AP exams.
 Honor graduate requirements are listed as well as a glimpse of colleges that Fayette Academy graduates have been accepted to and then attended.
 Download the profile in pdf format here.

 Class rank is determined after the 7th semester using cumulative weighted grade point averages.
-Valedictorian and Salutatorian candidates must have attended Fayette Academy for three years.
+Valedictorian and Salutatorian candidates must have met all honor graduate requirements and must have attended Fayette Academy for three years.

 Class of 2018: Students wanting to be honor graduates or compete for the Valedictorian or Salutatorian awards are required to have earned at least four honors, dual enrollment, or advanced placement credits in their high school careers.
 Students must also earn a cumulative weighted grade point average of 3.85 for Summa Cum Laude, 3.50 for Magna Cum Laude, and 3.25 for Cum Laude.